Restored Byzantine-era church unveiled in Gaza

-After undergoing restoration for almost three years, remains of a fifth-century church from the Byzantine era in Gaza were reopened on Monday with the strip's Hamas group leaders embracing their "Christian brothers."
+After undergoing restoration for almost three years, remains of a fifth-century church from the Byzantine era in the Gaza Strip were reopened on Monday with the strip's Hamas group leaders embracing their "Christian brothers."

 The remains of a church and monastery were first discovered in Jabalia, a city in northern Gaza, in 1997 over an area spanning roughly 800 square meters (957 square yards).